About this Website |

 Have you ever had the experience of waking up during the

-night because you feel an odd sort of external presence around you, a mysterious eerie
+night because you feel a terrifying external presence around you, a mysterious eerie

-presence that feels like it is smothering you, and all the while you cant
+presence that feels like it is smothering and devouring you, and all the while you

 protective function of the brain which prevents the body from thrashing around